 R-ESRAGN is a good choice for photographs or realistic paintings.
-Anime images require upscalers specifically trained for recovering animes.
+Anime images require upscalers specifically trained to recover animes.

-Visit Upscaler model database to download other upscalers.
+Visit the Open model database to find and download more upscalers.

 Installing new upscaler

-To install a new upscaler in AUTOMATIC1111 GUI, download a model from the upscaler model database and put it in the folder
+To install a new upscaler in AUTOMATIC1111 GUI, download a model from the Open model database and put it in the folder.

 Restart the GUI.
-Your upscaler should now be available for selection.
+Your upscaler should now be available for selection in the upscaler dropdown menu.
 Below is what you should see after installing the Universal Upscaler V2.

 The following models are good general-purpose upscalers.

 Below is an example of a complex scene upscaled using R-ESRGAN.
 Enlarge and switch between them to observe the difference.
 Compare them on computer and cell phone screens to see the difference.

 Using an upscaler alone is not ideal.
 If you have stable diffusion in hand, why not adding it to your upscaler workflow?

 SD Upscale is a script that comes with AUTOMATIC1111 that performs upscaling with an upscaler followed by an image-to-image to enhance details.